310mc/https-310mc.github.io-tl/source/_posts/sub_story/legendary_hero.md

 tags:
 - Idol Story
 - Akira
 description: "[ES!]
 Translation of a Chiaki sub story, featuring Midori, Tetora, and Jin.
-Chiaki asks Jin to give advice to the inexperience first years…"
+Chiaki asks Jin to give advice to the inexperienced first years…"
 permalink: legendary_hero/
 ---

 ![](/img/es/idolstory/legendaryhero/c1.jpg)|![](/img/es/idolstory/legendaryhero/c2.jpg)
 :-:|:-:

-Chiaki asks Jin to give advice to the inexperience first years…
+Chiaki asks Jin to give advice to the inexperienced first years…

 This story is connected to the card [Senpai Hero] Chiaki Morisawa.